HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 People with certain medical conditions have a higher risk for hypothyroidism.
 These conditions include:

-- Autoimmune disorders such as type 1 diabetes, systemic lupus erythematosus, pernicious anemia, rheumatoid arthritis, celiac disease, Addison disease (primary adrenal insufficiency), and myasthenia gravis
+- Autoimmune disorders such as type 1 diabetes, systemic lupus erythematosus, pernicious anemia, rheumatoid arthritis, celiac disease, Addison disease (primary adrenal insufficiency), and myasthenia gravis.

-- Chromosomal disorders such as Down syndrome and Turner syndrome
+- Chromosomal disorders such as Down syndrome and Turner syndrome.

-- Eating disorders such as anorexia nervosa or bulimia nervosa
+- Eating disorders such as anorexia nervosa or bulimia nervosa.

 Symptoms of hypothyroidism tend to develop slowly over a long period of time and vary widely from person to person.
+Intermittent symptoms that vary from hour to hour or day to day are rarely due to thyroid hormone problems.

 Common early symptoms of hypothyroidism may include: